-The 2014 WatchList provides a full picture on the situation of birds today.
 If these declines in bird populations are not enough, consider these additional reasons that conserving birds is important.

 People have always admired birds.
 Species like Golden Eagles, doves, and ravens permeate history and cultures around the world.
 Images of cranes, falcons, geese, and parrots adorn the walls of Neolithic caves, Egyptian pyramids, Mayan temples — and many American homes today.